 The Basque macarons from Saint-Jean-de-Luz were originally created for King Louis XIV’s wedding there in 1660.
 Known as ‘Paré Gabéa‘ (meaning incomparable), they continue to be made fresh every day traditionally by hand at La Maison Adam in St Jean-de-Luz and Biarritz.
 Their boutique, Etxea (meaning “House” in Basque), in Saint-Jean-de-Luz has recently been redesigned to highlight the making of them – aptly at the address in Place Louis XIV.

 Montmorillan and the Macaron Museum

-Like the other varieties, macarons from Montmorillon are rustic but the flavour is pronounced of almonds, even when given added different flavours.
+Like the other varieties, macarons from Montmorillon (also known as Vienne) are rustic but the flavour is pronounced of almonds, even when given added different flavours.
 A speciality of Poitou, the Rannou Métivier family have been carrying on the tradition of making their Montmorillon macarons since 1920.
 Learn much more at their Macaron Museum.

 - Boulay speciality made since the Lazard couple’s recipe in 1854, Macarons de Boulay are presented in characteristic red box;